Learning from our funding

 - We just need enough information to understand how work is going practically and financially; and to identify useful lessons that will inform your work, and our future funding.

-- After the final progress report, we will have a conversation with you so that we can both feed back on what worked well, and what didn't, about our funding and its effect on your work.
-We will then use what we learn to directly question and improve the effectiveness of our own work.
+- After the final progress report, we will have a learning conversation with you so that we can both feed back on what worked well, and what didn't, about our funding and its effect on your work.
+We will then use what we learn to directly question and improve the effectiveness of our funding.

 We don’t just want to hear about your successes.
 We want to know when things don’t work out, why they don’t go well, and how you learn from it and use that knowledge to move forward.
 How openly grant-holders report to us, and how they learn and change over the course of our grant, can be key to a further grant.